BrianNGitahi/BrianNGitahi.github.io/README.md

-# BrianNGitahi.github.io
-Demos and examples on how to use CEBRA with your datasets.
+# Demos and examples on how to use CEBRA with your datasets

 This repository contains a concise demo and example on how to use CEBRA with your datasets.
 It will regularly be updated with more examples.